Riley-D-1/Software-Assement-Task-2/rules.md

+# Joker's Judgement Rules
+## Setup:
-1. Setup:
+1. Shuffle the deck
-Split the deck (with the Jokers) evenly for all the players Place the evenly split deck in each players area
+2. Split the deck (with the Jokers) evenly for all the players.
+3. Place the evenly split deck in each player's draw pile face down.
-Each Player will now draw 3 Cards and can place any normal cards on their board (No Jacks, Jokers,Kings or Queens)
+4. Each Player will now draw 3 Cards keeping them hidden from the other players
-2. Gameplay:
-Decide who is going first.
-This is the players choice but an easy way to decide is the person to the right of the person who shuffled the deck.
+5. Decide who is going first.
+This is the player's choice but an easy way to decide is the person to the right of the person who shuffled the deck.
+(In the first round everyone but the last player misses the attack phase)
+6. Use some kind of counter (Dice is a good option) to keep track of everyone HP which starts on 20
+## Gameplay:
+On your turn:
+1. Draw 1 card from your pile
+2. Play 1 card from your hand
+3. (Optional) Attack (See rules below about attack and defending)

+Play continues clockwise.

+# Meet the cards!
+## Fighter Cards (2-10, A)
+#### Number Cards (2-10):
+- Each face value is their attack and defense statistics.
+(E.g 3 has an attack value of 3 and a defense value of 3)
+- These are your core fighters.
+They are very common but very important to winning

+#### Ace (A):
+- Worth 11 in attack and 11 in defense.
+- Stronger than most, he's a big boi juggernaut who is almost unkillable
+## Ability Cards (K, Q, J, Joker)

+#### King (K):
+- You can attack twice
+- Can shift the tides in battle.
+#### Queen (Q):
+- Heels for 5 hp.
+- Probably the most important card so use her wisely.
+#### Jack (J):
+- Draw 2 cards when played
+- Reinforcements galore!
+#### Joker (Chaos GOD)
+- When played it's a board wipe
+- **All cards in play** are discarded
+- HP, draw piles and hands for the players remains the same
+- This is the "Nuke the board".
+Unleash it at your own risk (friendships/relationships may be part of the explosion)

-3. How to Win:
+## How to Win:
-If a player reached 0 hitpoints they are out.
-Score everyone with a point and the person who knocked them out an extra point.
+### Last player standing wins
+Player elimination:
+- Each player starts with 20 hp
+- When a player reaches equal to or less than 0 (see attack and defense for how you deal and defend against damage), they are eliminated.
+Once eliminated they discard all cards and take no further action.

+*(If playing in a group, continue to score everyone 1 and the person who got the knockout 2) Also work out a number of games and play rock paper scissors if there is a tie when you want to finish.

+## Combat and defense
+On your turn, you may attack once with a **Fighter card** on your playing space.
+Your opponent may defend with a fighter card in their playing space.

+If no defense is played (or they can't play a defence):
+- The attacker's face value is subtracted from the opponent's HP.

+If a defense is played :
+- Compare face value
+- The weakest card is deceased (Goes to Discard pile)
+- Tied?
+Both cards die ( Both to Discard pile)
+- Strongest card survives and stays on the battlefield.
+1 attack per turn.

-4. Additional Rules:
+## Additional Rules:
+If you reach the bottom of your pile simply shuffle all cards in the discard and place them face down in your draw pile and then continue playing